Memorandum of Understanding

 of ICANN shall be judged according to the laws of the State of California,

 6.4 Notices.
-Notices to be given under
+Notices to be given under this

-sent by electronic facsimile, or when scheduled for delivery by internationally
+electronic facsimile, or when scheduled for delivery by internationally

 recognized courier service.